 3.1.1 Tasneef will verify, by attending tests and trials, that the scantlings and construction meet the Rule requirements in relation to the approved drawings.

-In general, all surveys outside the Manufacturer's facilities are to be carried out with the attendance of a Tasneef surveyor along with a mastmaker representative (service engineer, authorized professional rigger).
+In general, all surveys outside the Manufacturer's facilities are to be carried out with the attendance of a Tasneef surveyor supported by a Certified Rigger.

 Under the Platinum scheme, spars or rigging inspection reports issued by Manufacturer personnel are to be submitted to the Tasneef attending surveyor for his endorsement.